-- 11. Review the agent configuration: - In local configuration mode, use the backed-up copy of AgentConfiguration.properties file for guidance, the agent's release notes , and AM's Release notes to check for changes.
+- 11. Review the agent configuration: - In local configuration mode, use the backed-up copy of agent.conf file for guidance, the agent's release notes , and AM's release notes to check for changes.
 Update the file manually to include properties for your environment.